 The null hypotheses \eqref{E:null} and \eqref{E:null_partial_cov} nest several cases of interest.
 The most common would be to test for a diagonal or a block diagonal structure in $\b\Sigma$ and/or $\b\Pi$.
-But it also accommodates other structures.\footnote{With minor changes, the proposed test can also be used to test the null $\b M\vec(\b\Sigma)=\b m$ for some $(d\times n^2)$ matrix $\b M$ and $d$-dimensional vector $\b m$ where $d:=d_T$ is also a function of $T$.} The task of estimating $\b\Sigma$ is well documented in literature even in high-dimensions; see, for example, Ledoit and Wolf~(2004,2012,2017,2020) , \citet{jFyFjL2008}, \citet{cLjF2009}, or \citet{FLM2013}.\footnote{See \citet{oLmW2021b} for a recent survey or the book by \cite{FLZZ20}.}

-The challenges for testing \eqref{E:null} and \eqref{E:null_partial_cov} can be summarized as follows: \begin{enumerate} \item As we allow for both $n$ and $d$ to diverge to infinite as $T$ grows, sometimes at a faster rate, we have a high-dimensional test where some sort of Gaussian approximation result for dependent data must be deployed as we also allow the number covariances to be tested ($d$) to diverge.
-In this case, a high-dimensional long-run covariance matrix must be estimated if one expects to get (asymptotic) correct test size. \item We do not observe $\{\b U_t\}$ or $\{V_{ij,t}\}$.
+But it also accommodates other structures.\footnote{With minor changes, the proposed test can also be used to test the null $\b M\vec(\b\Sigma)=\b m$ for some $d\times n^2$ matrix $\b M$ and $d$-dimensional vector $\b m$ where $d:=d_T$ is also a function of $T$.} The challenges for testing \eqref{E:null} and \eqref{E:null_partial_cov} can be summarized as follows: \begin{enumerate} \item As we allow for both $n$ and $d$ to diverge as $T$ grows, sometimes at a faster rate, we have a high-dimensional test where some sort of Gaussian approximation result for dependent data must be deployed as we also allow the number covariances to be tested $d$ to diverge.
+In this case, a high-dimensional long-run covariance matrix must be estimated if one expects to get the (asymptotic) correct test size. \item We do not observe $\{\b U_t\}$ or $\{V_{i,j,t}\}$.
 Instead, we have an estimate of both from a postulated model on observable random variables.
-Therefore, the estimation error must be taken into account to claim some sort of asymptotic properties of the test.
-In fact, it is not uncommon to obtain estimates of both $\{\b U_t\}$ and $\{V_{ij,t}\}$ from a multi-stage estimation procedure as we illustrate later. \end{enumerate}
+Therefore, the estimation error must be considered to claim some sort of asymptotic properties of the test.
+In fact, it is not uncommon to obtain estimates of both $\{\b U_t\}$ and $\{V_{i,j,t}\}$ from a multi-stage estimation procedure as we illustrate later. \end{enumerate}

 We propose to test \eqref{E:null} using the statistic